getian107/MGBB-QC/README.md

 	* Identify individuals with European ancestry using selected SNPs
 		* Run PCA combining study samples + 1KG data
 		* Use Random Forest to classify genetic ancesty with a prediciton prob. >0.8
-		* Remove individuals PCA outlier (6SD away from the top 10 PCs)
+		* Remove PCA outliers (6SD away from the population mean for each of the top 10 PCs)

 * QC within European samples (metrics may be affected by ancestry; `scripts 09-13`)
 	* Remove samples that fail sex check (--check-sex)